Rush Propst: Controversy

 But on July 28, 2007, The Birmingham News went public with the allegations when it published a letter from attorneys for Bishop to the Hoover Board of Education.
 The letter was a result of the board voting to not renew Bishop's contract as principal, an act which garnered widespread coverage by local news media.
 In the letter by Bishop's attorneys, which The News obtained through a public-records request, the attorneys state that Browning told Bishop that Propst "had a separate family and led a completely separate life," and that Bishop was told by Craig not to investigate the matter.

-Pointer completed his investigation in late September, and after considerable debate over several sessions (and public pressure from numerous public figures, including Hoover Mayor Tony Petelos), the Hoover Board of Education voted 4-1 to release the report through several sources, including the board's website.
+Pointer completed his investigation in late September, and after considerable debate over several sessions (and public pressure from numerous public figures, including Hoover Mayor Tony Petelos), the Hoover Board of Education voted 4–1 to release the report through several sources.
 Among the findings were that Propst's bank records indicated support for a "second family" in Pell City, Alabama, but the incidents regarding grade-changing were largely caused by an assistant principal and an administrator.

 Propst came under further scrutiny when Hanceville High School complained to the Alabama High School Athletic Association that a former player of theirs, Tristan Purifoy, did not transfer properly to Hoover High and was therefore ineligible.
 On October 23, 2007, the AHSAA ruled that Purifoy was indeed ineligible, and that the Bucs would have to forfeit all games in which Purifoy played.
-The investigation resulted in the forfeiture of four games, including a 1-0 loss to crosstown rival Spain Park High School, the first loss to the Jaguars in the history of the teams' rivalry.
-Purify was reinstated by the AHSAA during the playoffs that same year.
-Despite the forfeits, the Bucs finished the regular season with a 4-5 record and qualified for the AHSAA 6A playoffs.
-However, in Propst's last game as Hoover's head coach, they lost in the third round to another crosstown rival Vestavia Hills 21-17, a game considered by many Alabama sportswriters to be the biggest rivalry in the state.
-His team finished the season with an on-field record of 10-2 (6-6 including the four forfeit losses).
+The investigation resulted in the forfeiture of four games, including a 1–0 loss to crosstown rival Spain Park High School, the first loss to the Jaguars in the history of the teams' rivalry.
+Purifoy was reinstated by the AHSAA during the playoffs that same year.
+Despite the forfeits, the Bucs finished the regular season with a 4–5 record and qualified for the AHSAA 6A playoffs.
+However, in Propst's last game as Hoover's head coach, they lost in the third round to another crosstown rival, Vestavia Hills, 21–17, a game considered by many Alabama sportswriters to be the biggest rivalry in the state.
+His team finished the season with an on-field record of 10–2 (6–6 including the four forfeit losses).